Follow your dream

 The Artist’s Tale

-For years, metal was the primary language.
+For years, metal was my primary language.
 Creativity was defined by resistance: the fight against the material, the heat of the process, and the violence of the hammer.
-It was art built on the belief that if you can see the objective clearly enough, you can make anything.
+It was art built on the belief that if you can visualize it, you can make anything.
+The inevitable injury was part of the process—a bit of the magic.

-Recently, that urge to "make" has spilled over the edges of the anvil.
+Recently, that urge to build and develop has spilled over the edges of the anvil.
 This transition is not a softening; it is a translation of force.
+It is about allowing yourself to visit that bucket list and finally get it done.

-The canvas is approached with that same physicality.
-The "Chaos" series is exactly that—the painting of anger, a raw and unpolished release of energy that echoes the aggressive atmosphere of the workshop.
+The Chaos series is exactly that—the painting of anger, a raw and unpolished release of energy that echoes the aggressive atmosphere of the frenetic, maddening world around us.
 Where the sculptures capture the body in stasis, the paintings capture the turbulence of the mind.
-In portraiture, I look for the same "muscle memory" in a face that I search for in a torso—seeking the scars and the stories hidden in the skin.
+We all take photos, but when I paint someone, I want to paint the person.
+I am not looking for a physical likeness as much as the character.
+The trouble is, how do you capture that exactly?
+It remains frustratingly elusive.

 And then, there is the water.
 The sea has often been the resting place for my sculptures, but where they are metal, this is paint.
 It needs to be captured in its living state.
-These "Angry Seas" are violent, churning, and relentless—not landscapes, but portraits of power.
+The sea is a violent, churning, out-of-control, and staggeringly beautiful world.
+I am a swimmer; I swim in the sea most days.
+The shocking awesomeness, reborn every morning.

-Whether wielding a hammer, a brush, or working the clay, the intent remains the same: to create work that is tactile, honest, visceral, and stripped of all pretense.
+Whether wielding a hammer, teasing a brush, or shaping clay, the intent remains the same: to give flesh to the images infesting my dreams and swirling in my head.